TITLE 24

 d.
 Paragraphs (a)(3)a. and c. of this section herein do not apply to applicants who are licensed audiologists.

-(2) Shall not have excessively used or abused drugs or have a finding of mental incompetence by a physician that would limit the applicant’s ability to undertake that applicant’s practice in a manner consistent with the safety of the public.
+(2) May not have excessively used or abused drugs or have a finding of mental incompetence by a physician that would limit the applicant’s ability to undertake that applicant’s practice in a manner consistent with the safety of the public.

 (3) Does not have a criminal conviction record, nor pending criminal charge relating to an offense that is substantially related to their licensed practice.
 Applicants who have criminal conviction records or pending criminal charges shall request appropriate authorities to provide information about the conviction or charge directly to the Board.
 However, if after consideration of the factors set forth under § 8735(x)(3) of Title 29 through a hearing or review of documentation the Board determines that granting a waiver would not create an unreasonable risk to public safety, the Board, by an affirmative vote of a majority of the quorum, shall waive this paragraph (b)(3).
 A waiver may not be granted for conviction of a felony sexual offense.

-a.-d.
+a-d.
 [Repealed.]

 (4) Notwithstanding the time limitation set forth in § 8735(x)(4) of Title 29, has not been convicted of a felony sexual offense.